-1) Step Stool: Place a step stool against elevated surface and have child step up onto the step stool to reach for toys placed on top of the surface.
+1) Step Stool: Place a step stool against elevated surface.
+Have child step up onto the step stool to reach for toys placed on top of the surface.
 Then have them turn around and step down with hand held assistance as needed.
-This is a great activity before practicing at the staircase.
-Repeat for 10-12 step-ups.

-4) Bicycle Kicks: This is a fun exercise for children and helps to strengthen the leg muscles, abdominal muscles, and improve body awareness.
-As the child lies on their back, hold their ankles and passively move their legs forward and back, as if they are pedaling a bicycle.
-Sing the alphabet song or itsy bitsy spider (approximately 30 seconds) to make it fun.
-Repeat for a total of three rounds.
+3) Bicycle Kicks: This is a fun exercise for children and helps to strengthen the leg muscles, abdominal muscles, and improve body awareness.
+As the child lies on back, hold ankles and passively move legs forward and back, as if they are pedaling a bicycle.
+Sing a song as you pedal to keep child engaged & entertained!

-- Tactile: Use tactile element on each step (tactile discs, textured footprints, soft felt cutouts, fine grain sand paper) with child barefoot to reinforce foot placement and encourage weight bearing through each foot as child negotiates stairs
+- Tactile: Use tactile element on each step (tactile footprints, felt cutouts, fine grain sand paper) with child barefoot to reinforce foot placement

-- Auditory: Use auditory cues or rhythmic cadence, with clapping, egg shaker, or song to encourage alternating feet
+- Auditory: Use auditory cues to establish cadence with clapping, egg shaker, or song

 - Proprioceptive: Ask child to stomp feet to provide deep input and promote full weight bearing

 - Visual: Strips of brightly colored tape can help encourage alternating feet on step stool, stairs, or any other surface.